Tips for Giving and Receiving Reviews

 Be generous (but honest).

-Provide relevant feedback on different areas.
+Provide spoiler-free feedback on different areas.

 What did you think of the story?
 Or the characters?
 How about that ending?
 We don’t want essays documenting every single one of your thoughts, but we do want your reviews to show you have engaged with the book on some level.
+Your review needs to be over 150 words, so be sure it is at least that length before submitting it to both Amazon and Goodreads, and then again to BookRoar.

 Be timely.